|Registration Deadline:||November 23, 2022 4 days ago|

 - Mathilde Gerbelli-Gauthier (Institute for Advanced Study)

-- Therese Landry (University of California, Santa Barbara; University of California, Riverside)
+- Therese-Marie Basa Landry (University of California, Santa Barbara; University of California, Riverside)

-As part of the Mathematical Sciences Collaborative Diversity Initiatives, the six NSF-funded U.S. mathematics institutes are pleased to host their annual SACNAS pre-conference event, the 2022 Modern Math Workshop (MMW) on October 26-27 in San Juan, Puerto Rico.
-The MMW encourages undergraduates from underrepresented groups to pursue careers in the mathematical sciences, and builds research and networking opportunities among undergraduates, graduate students and recent PhDs.
+As part of the Mathematical Sciences Collaborative Diversity Initiatives, the six NSF-funded U.S. mathematics institutes will host their annual SACNAS pre-conference event, the 2022 Modern Math Workshop (MMW).
+The Modern Math Workshop encourages undergraduates from underrepresented groups to pursue careers in the mathematical sciences, and builds research and networking opportunities among undergraduates, graduate students and recent PhDs.

-The workshop includes two mini-courses aimed at undergraduates, research sessions aimed at graduate students and recent PhDs, a panel addressing professional issues of interest to both, a reception open to all participants.
-The 2022 MMW is organized by the Mathematical Sciences Research Institute.
+The workshop includes two mini-courses aimed at undergraduates, research sessions aimed at graduate students and recent PhDs, a panel addressing professional issues of interest to both, a reception open to all participants, and a plenary talk by Dr. Leona Harris.

-The MMW is part of the SACNAS National Conference and begins with registration at noon on Wednesday, October 26 and ends at noon on Thursday, October 27.
+The MMW is part of the SACNAS National Conference and begins at noon on Wednesday, October 26 and ends at noon on Thursday, October 27.

 2022 Mini Courses